tdwg/vocab/documentation-specification.md

 **non-normative** - an informative part of a standard that provides supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.

 **vocabulary** - a collection of standardized terms and their definitions.
-Terms may include classes and properties.
+Terms may represent classes, properties, or concepts.

+**controlled vocabulary** - prescribed list of terms, each representing a concept.
+Controlled vocabularies are designed for applications in which it is useful to identify each concept with one consistent label.
+[ISO-25964-2]

 **2 The structure of TDWG standards**

 If a standard were composed of a single, human-readable document, then identifying and retrieving that document via the Internet would be relatively simple.
 But TDWG standards may be composed of multiple documents that may change over time and that may be delivered in a variety of formats.
-This section describes the structure of TDWG standards and the relationships among the structured components of the standard.
+This section describes the structure of TDWG standards and the relationships among the structured components of a standard.

 ![](graphics/representations.png)
+Fig. 1.
+An abstract resource and its representations.

 **2.1 Abstract resources and representations**

 A TDWG standard may be composed of several types of components.
 For example, the standard may contain an explanatory document that describes how the standard should be applied in certain circumstances.
 A standard may also include a vocabulary description that defines the terms included in that vocabulary.
 We can consider each of these particular resources as an abstract entity that manifests itself in one or more than concrete representations.
-For example, a document may exist in PDF format or as an HTML web page, or a document may exist as translations in several languages.
+For example, a document may exist in PDF format or as an HTML web page (Fig. 1), or a document may exist as translations in several languages.

 **2.1.1 IRIs**

 Particular resources are assigned globally unique identifiers (GUIDs) to distinguish them from all other resources.
 TDWG identifies resources using HTTP IRIs, a type of GUID which makes it possible to retrieve a representation of a resource using HTTP (hypertext transfer protocol).

 Both the abstract resource and specific representations of that resource are identified with HTTP IRIs.

 The IRI for abstract resources should be generic.
 That is, the abstract resource IRI should not specify a file extension nor should it be structured in a way that is dependent on a particular technology or query format [COOL-URIS].
 In contrast, IRIs of particular resource representations may use an IRI structure or file extension that is useful for retrieving a copy of that resource.
 The IRIs of abstract resources should be stable, allowing them to be used in citations of the resource.

 **2.1.2 Content negotiation**

 A resource will normally be permanently identified by its abstract resource IRI.
-When client that attempts to retrieve a representation of that resource by dereferencing its abstract IRI, it should be redirected through content negotiation to a URL that can be used to retrieve a representation of the content type or language requested by the client.
+When client that attempts to retrieve a representation of that resource by dereferencing its abstract IRI, it should be redirected through content negotiation to a URL that can be used to retrieve a representation of the content type or language requested by the client (Fig. 1).
 A resource may be available as several content types, but all resources should be retrievable in a human-readable form when content-type text/html is requested.
 It is also best practice to make a machine-readable representation available.
 If the resource is a document that is primarily intended for human consumption, then the machine-readable representation should at a minimum contain descriptive metadata about the document.
 In some cases (such as vocabularies), the machine-readable representation of the resource will contain a complete description of the resource.
 Although there are a number of possible machine-readable formats, by default each resource should be described using RDF in a serialization recommended by the TDWG Technical Architecture Group (TAG).

 ![](graphics/std-parts.png)
+Fig. 2.
+A standard and its components.

 **2.2 Standards components hierarchy**